-In 1978, 40 years ago, 60% of all teens were pounding the pavement to get summer jobs, but today that number has fallen to 35%.
-We are amazed to think the number teens trying to get a summer job is almost half what it used to be.
+In 1978, over 40 years ago, 60% of all teens were pounding the pavement to get summer jobs, but today that number has fallen to 35%.
+We are amazed to think the number of teens trying to get a summer job is almost half what it used to be.
 Summer is a great time to send kids out into the world to get a taste of working life while still returning home to the comforts provided by mom and dad.

 This drop off in working kids is dramatic, and we feel the reason is a lack of input from parents.
 They probably aren’t going to beg you to let them go get an entry-level job.
 So you need to give them a little shove.
 Spurring your child to go out and get a summer job not only rewards you with some time to yourself in the house, but teaches them Responsibility, Respect, and Revenue.